 Over time, restrictions on teaching Chamorro language and culture in Guam schools were gradually lifted, especially since 2013, and there are now some schools that teach in Chamorro.
 There are also some TV shows in Chamorro, as well as online videos, apps and other material in the language.

 Chamorro first started to appear in writing in 1668 when a missionary by the name of Father San Vitores devised a spelling system for the language using the Latin alphabet.
-There are currently two main orthographies for Chamorro: one in Guam and one in the Northern Mariana Islands (NMI).
-One difference is that in Guam initial digraphs are both capitalized, e.g. CHamoru (Guam) vs Chamoru (NMI).
+There are currently minor differences in the spelling systems used for Chamorro in Guam and the Northern Mariana Islands.
+For example, in Guam initial digraphs are both capitalized (CH and NG), while in the NMI, only the first is capitalized (Ch and Ng): CHamoru (Guam) vs Chamorro (NMI).
+There are also differences in the use of some vowels.

 Download an alphabet chart for Chamorro (Excel)